hellospiral/data_structures_and_algorithms/README.md

-# Data structures and algorithms in Ruby
+# Data structures and algorithms

-Teaching myself classic CS101 material in Ruby.
+Teaching myself classic CS101 material.

+I'm learning the material in Python, writing solutions to the problems in Ruby, and then translating the answers from Python into Ruby. :)

 ## Curriculum to cover: